The ultimate West Canada Guide

 Johnston Canyon

-Johnston Canyon is basically a really easy hike in Banff National Park.
-There are Lower and Upper Falls with on both ways many viewpoints which will give you a view over the canyon down to the deep blue creek below.
-With overhanging canyons walls, waterfalls and the deep pools of Johnston Creek, Johnston Canyon is a breathtaking natural attraction in Banff National Park.
+Johnston Canyon offers a relatively easy hike in Banff National Park.
+The trail takes you to both the Lower and Upper Falls, with several viewpoints along the way that provide stunning views of the canyon and the deep blue creek below.
+With its overhanging canyon walls, cascading waterfalls, and the deep pools of Johnston Creek, this natural attraction is truly one of the most breathtaking spots in Banff National Park.

-The trail to the Upper Falls is not as easy as the one to the Lower Falls.
-It is a little steeper and will take you one hour for one way.
-This trail is about 2,6 km and will take you trough the forest.
-Basically the Upper Falls are 40 meters high and fall into a deep pool below.
+The trail to the Upper Falls is a bit more challenging than the one to the Lower Falls.
+It is steeper and takes about an hour one way.
+The trail is approximately 2.6 km long and winds through the forest.
+The Upper Falls themselves are 40 meters high, plunging into a deep pool below, offering a more dramatic and impressive sight than the Lower Falls.

 Driving time: Banff to Lake Louise: 40 minutes